You are here

 U.S. Unemployment Trends by Nativity, Gender, Industry, & More, Before and During Pandemic

-As the United States went into lockdown beginning in March 2020 to contain the spread of the coronavirus, tens of millions of workers lost their jobs within weeks, particularly in sectors that require face-to-face interaction, such as restaurants, hotels, shops, and even health clinics.
+As the United States went into lockdown beginning in March 2020 to contain the spread of the coronavirus, tens of millions of workers lost their jobs within weeks, particularly in sectors that require face-to-face interaction.
+Employment rebounded, not always in linear ways across sectors.

 Use the two interactive data tools below to track trends in unemployment since January 2019 for U.S.-born and immigrant workers by gender, race/ethnicity, educational attainment, and industry.
 Although the two tools capture the same information, they display unemployment rates through different lenses.
 The first allows the user to compare unemployment rates by nativity and gender within racial/ethnic and educational attainment groups, and within industries of employment.
 (For example, compare the unemployment of Black immigrant men and Black native-born men within the professional services industry).
 The second tool allows comparison of unemployment rates by race/ethnicity, educational attainment, and industry for one nativity and gender group at a time: for instance, Latina immigrants and Asian American and Pacific Islander immigrant women, or immigrant men across various industries.